MaxRetapolis/school_board_library/README.md

    - Explore strategies to summarize documents exceeding the 128K token limit of LLama3.2.
    - Evaluate the impact of utilizing the full context window versus chunking documents into smaller segments (e.g., 60K tokens) on summary quality.

+## Experiment 3 - Lessons Learned

+1. **Re-summarizing original documents WITH ontology looks very promising**:
+   - **Challenge:** Local Models (Llama 3.2, Llama 3.3), and earlier SOTA models (GPT-4o) have a token limit of 128K tokens.
+This limit restricts the ability to summarize large documents effectively.
+They also struggle producing high quality json ontologies.
+   - **Solution:** Manually processed documents through GPT O1 and Gemini 2.0 using a 2 step approach.
+First, summarize the document to identify the ontology.
+Second, re-summarize the document with prompts emphasizing the ontology.
+This approach has shown to be very effective in extracting entities and relationships from large documents.
+A two step approach shows a 10% increase in quality of document summarization.
+   - **Improved solution:** Migrated to JSON-LD (Linked Data) format for the ontology and extended existing Schema.org ontologies to be as specific to the education domain as possible.
+This, anekdotally, improved quality of document summarization by another 10 %.
+   - **Benefit:** An approach that can be automated through a prompt chain and can be used to extract entities and relationships from large documents as well as re-summarize them en-masse.
+   - **Potential Concern:** Using SOTA models will be expensive, around $3 per document.
+Need to figure out how to stay within the free tier of OpenAI and Gemini.